-Instead he pursued a career in journalism.
+Instead, he pursued a career in journalism.
 In 1987 he worked as a journalist for the Times, but he was sacked from the Times by editor Charles Wilson for inventing a quote by historian Colin Lucas.
-After the Times, he moved to the Telegraph were he was appointed to Brussels to cover European issues.
+After the Times, he moved to the Telegraph where he was appointed to Brussels to cover European issues.
 At the Telegraph he carved out a niche – writing humorous, Europsceptic articles, which were warmly received by the Telegraph readership.
 Johnson was criticised by fellow journalists for writing untruths and making up stories to discredit the European Commission.
-However, the articles had a powerful impact on UK politics, increasing tensions within the Conservative Party, and raising the profile of Euro scepticism.
+However, the articles had a powerful impact on UK politics, increasing tensions within the Conservative Party, and raising the profile of Euro-scepticism.

 Boris Johnson as MP

-In 2001, Boris Johnson was elected a MP for Henley on Thames, replacing Michael Heseltine.
+In 2001, Boris Johnson was elected an MP for Henley on Thames, replacing Michael Heseltine.
 In 2004 he was appointed shadow minister for the arts.
-However in November 2004, he was forced to resign over allegations of an extra marital affair with Petronella Wyatt.
+However, in November 2004, he was forced to resign over allegations of an extramarital affair with Petronella Wyatt.
 In 2005, he was reprieved and given the position of shadow minister for education.
-In 2006, allegations of another extra marital affair arose, but David Cameron did not consider it sufficient to deserve a sacking.
+In 2006, allegations of another extramarital affair arose, but David Cameron did not consider it sufficient to deserve a sacking.
 In 2015, he was elected MP for Uxbridge and South Ruislip.

 In July 2007, Boris Johnson resigned from his position as shadow education secretary so that he would be free to stand as Conservative candidate for Mayor of London.
 He was successful in beating the incumbent Ken Livingstone.
 As Mayor of London, Boris Johnson has forged a strong political identity, often criticising his own party, for example over placing a cap on housing benefits, which hurts London more than other areas.
 Describing his own political views, Johnson states: